7 The role of simulation in modern statistics

 A random variable is a variable whose value describes the outcome of a random phenomenon.
 A (probability) distribution is a mathematical function that describes the probability of different outcomes for a random variable.
 Random variables and distributions are at the heart of probability theory and most, if not all, statistical models.

 As we shall soon see, they are also invaluable tools when evaluating statistical methods.
-A key component of modern statistical work is simulation, in which we generate artificial data that can be used both in the analysis of real data (e.g. in permutation tests and bootstrap confidence intervals, topics that we’ll explore in this chapter) and for assessing different methods.
+A key component of modern statistical work is simulation, in which we generate artificial data that can be used both in the analysis of real data (e.g., in permutation tests and bootstrap confidence intervals, topics that we’ll explore in this chapter) and for assessing different methods.
 Simulation is possible only because we can generate random numbers, so let’s begin by having a look at how we can generate random numbers in R.

 7.1.1 Generating random numbers